LibraryCarpentry/governance/README.md

-# governance
+# Library Carpentry Advisory Group
-Repository for minutes and notes and other materials relating to governance of the Library Carpentry project.
+Repository for minutes and notes and other materials relating to the Library Carpentry Advisory Group.